impostorsguides/impostorsguides.github.io/start-here.md

 Doing so helps me spot holes in my own logic.
 And on a good day, that thought process leads me to the correct answer.

 I also experiment, often.
-If I think a certain thing is taking place within a section of code, I try to reproduce that behavior on my own, using a “minimally-reproducible example”.
+If I think a certain thing is taking place within a section of code, I try to reproduce that behavior on my own, using a "minimally-reproducible example".
 If the experiment behaves the way I hypothesized it should, then I consider the experiment a success.
 If not, then it forces me to ask why not.

 Oftentimes this process works great.
 Sometimes it gets messy.